Your wellbeing and support during coronavirus

 Changes to our services

-Online/telephone group services - group services run over the internet, such as our popular Singing for the Brain, or on the phone (Ring and Sing).
+Some adapted services that we set up during the pandemic continue to run.
+These include online or telephone group services – run over the internet, such as our popular Singing for the Brain, or on the phone (Ring and Sing).
 To find out which services are looking for new members, please search our dementia directory.

 Find support near you